paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-028-trade-facilitation-and-trade-enforcement.md

 **(f) Staff** The Secretary of the Treasury shall make available to the Committee such staff, information, personnel, administrative services, and assistance as the Committee may reasonably require to carry out the activities of the Committee.

-**(g) Application of the Federal Advisory Committee Act**
+**(g) Application of chapter 10 of title 5**

-(1) **In general** — Except as provided in paragraph (2), the provisions of the Federal Advisory Committee Act (5 U.S.C.
-App.) shall apply to the Committee.
+(1) **In general** — Except as provided in paragraph (2), the provisions of chapter 10 of title 5 shall apply to the Committee.

-(2) **Exception** — Meetings of the Committee shall be exempt from the requirements of subsections (a) and (b) of section 10 and section 11 of the Federal Advisory Committee Act (relating to open meetings, public notice, public participation, and public availability of documents), whenever and to the extent it is determined by the President or the Secretary of the Treasury that such meetings will be concerned with matters the disclosure of which—
+(2) **Exception** — Meetings of the Committee shall be exempt from the requirements of subsections (a) and (b) of section 1009 and [section 1010 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1010&num=0&edition=prelim) (relating to open meetings, public notice, public participation, and public availability of documents), whenever and to the extent it is determined by the President or the Secretary of the Treasury that such meetings will be concerned with matters the disclosure of which—

   (A) would seriously compromise the development by the Government of the United States of monetary or financial policy; or